-Where to Stay in Sorrento: Best Areas & Hotels, 2018
+Where to Stay in Sorrento: Best Areas & Hotels

 Located on Corso Italia, Sorrento's main shopping street, just one block from the cathedral, the affordable Palazzo Tasso is close to several public parks, surrounded by restaurants and shops, and within a 10-minute walk of either marina.
 Rooms are clean, spacious, and modern, and include a mini-fridge, safe, and private balconies; Wi-Fi and a breakfast buffet are complimentary.

 Also on Corso Italia, within a minute of the railway station, Hotel Nice has lovely balcony views over the busy Piazza Angelina Lauro.
 The Correale di Terranova Museum is within a five-minute walk, and the hotel is also convenient to the cathedral and cloister.
 There is a rooftop terrace with views over the city and bay.
 Breakfast is included, although the coffee shop next door to the hotel serves excellent coffee and pastries.

-For a unique budget experience, the Villaggio Santa Fortunata Campogaio has several options, including campsites, hostel-style cabins, and private bungalows.
-Sitting on a large property on the outskirts of town but still near the coast, there is a private rocky beach for sunning and swimming, as well as a large pool and deck area.
+For a unique budget experience, the Village Camping Santa Fortunata Campogaio has several options, including campsites, hostel-style cabins, and private bungalows.
+Sitting on a large property on the outskirts of town but still near the coast, the hotel features a private rocky beach for sunning and swimming, as well as a large pool and deck area.
 Self-serve laundry facilities are on-site, and many lodging options include a kitchenette.
 The hotel also has a restaurant and provides a free shuttle into the city, about a five-minute ride away.

 Although set back from the shore, the Best Western Hotel La Solara Sorrento sits atop a cliff that overlooks the city and the Bay of Sorrento and has a bus stop just next to the hotel, as well as a free shuttle bus to the main attractions.
 Rooms are spacious and comfortable, and breakfast is included.
 Hotel amenities include an outdoor heated pool with a large deck, fitness center, laundry service, and activities like table tennis, sure to keep those traveling with a family occupied.

 In the center of town, just one block from the Corso Italia, Maison Tofani looks down over the rooftops and busy city streets and is convenient to the beach, shopping, and restaurants.
 The large family rooms in this elegant 18th-century building include a kitchenette, and a generous breakfast spread is included.
 The property is family operated, and the owners take pride in making all guests feel at home - even the little ones.